MicrosoftDocs/Viva/Viva/insights/advanced/analyst/how-to-build-an-employee-retention-model.md

 We can see that as the depth increases it leads to overfitting of the data.

 - `min_samples_split`: The minimum number of samples needed to split an internal node, which is a node that has further branches.
-This parameter can range from one sample, which means that every node is split until it becomes a leaf, to the total number of samples, which means that no node is split.
+This parameter can range from one sample to the total number of samples.
+If the parameter is one sample, that means every node is split until it becomes a leaf.
+If the parameter is the total number of samples, that means no node is split.
 By increasing this parameter, we make each tree in the forest more conservative, as it has to take into account more samples before splitting.
-In this analysis, we'll change the parameter from 10% to 100% of the samples.
+In this analysis, we change the parameter from 10% to 100% of the samples.

 *Python:*